-Panthera Group is delighted to confirm its appointment as the official hoarding supplier to the Silvertown Tunnel project.
-The company’s sustainable EnviroHoard™ system is being installed to secure and protect the site whilst enhancing the strict eco credentials of the project.
+Panthera Group is delighted to confirm its appointment as the official site hoarding supplier to the Silvertown Tunnel project.
+The company’s sustainable construction site hoarding EnviroHoard™ system is being installed to secure and protect the site whilst enhancing the strict eco credentials of the project.

 The RiverLinx consortium was appointed as main contractor of the Silvertown Tunnel by Transport for London (TfL) and is the first major road crossing across the River Thames since the Queen Elizabeth II bridge was opened in 1991.
 The joint venture of experienced civil engineering companies, including Ferrovial Construction, BAM Nuttal Ltd and SK Engineering Construction Ltd, was awarded the contract to design, build, finance, operate and maintain the 1.4km twin-bore tunnel and access ramps after a three-year procurement process.
 The work, due to start imminently, will take five years; culminating in a new river crossing, adjacent to the O2, that will significantly reduce congestion at the Blackwall Tunnel and minimise emissions from queuing vehicles.

 Panthera Group won the contract to install EnviroHoard™ at the site after an extensive and thorough tendering process for a sustainable, ‘no-dig’ hoarding solution.
 Neal James, Managing Director of Panthera, was delighted to be appointed to deliver the closed loop, uPVC hoarding system;